 Records Check (continued)

-Link to DPP-156 Central Registry Check and more information on the required Cabinet Letter:
+Link to DPP-156 Central Registry Check and more information on the required CA/N check:

 http://manuals.sp.chfs.ky.gov/chapter30/33/Pages/3013RequestfromthePublicforCANChecksandCentralRegistryChecks.aspx

 Orientation

 The Superintendent/designee shall develop orientation materials to be provided to all volunteers who have contact with students on a regularly scheduled or continuing basis.
 These materials shall include, but not be limited to, pertinent policies and safety and emergency procedures.